1920 — The New York Yankees announce they will be the first team to wear uniform numbers, according to the player’s position in batting order.

 1960 — Paul Pender beats Sugar Ray Robinson in a 15-round split decision to capture the world middleweight boxing title.

-1962 — Bob Feller and Jackie Robinson are elected into the Baseball Hall of Fame.
-Robinson, who had the distinction of becoming the first black to play in the Major League, is also the first to enter the Hall of Fame.
+1962 — Bob Feller and Jackie Robinson are elected into baseball’s Hall of Fame.
+Robinson, the first black to play in the majors, is also the first to enter the Hall.

 1968 — The NBA awards expansion franchises to Milwaukee and Phoenix.

 1973 — George Foreman knocks out Joe Frazier in the second round in Kingston, Jamaica, to win the world heavyweight title.